 Mouragia

-Not technically one of the Corfu Town restaurants, Chryssa actually gets our vote for the Best Bakery in Corfu.
-Their spanikopita spinach pie is one of the best we ate in all of Greece, but everything we ordered from Chryssa was absolutely delicious!
+This place actually gets our vote for the best bakery in Corfu.
+Their spanikopita is amazing, but everything we ordered from Chryssa was absolutely delicious!

 Best Corfu Town Bars

-Iznogood is a fun rock bar that is your best bet for craft beer on Corfu.
-The staff is knowledgeable – and they offer a good variety of craft brews from Greece.
-Strada Beer Bar and Alle-Koukou both have the local Corfu Brewery beer on tap, as well.
+Iznogood is your best bet for craft beer on Corfu.
+The staff is knowledgeable and friendly.
+Strada Beer Bar and Alle-Koukou both have the local brew on tap, as well.

-Use this Google Map for an interactive version of our Map of Corfu Town, Greece Things To Do below.
+Use this Google Map for an interactive version of our Corfu, Greece things to do map below.

 Old Town Corfu Travel Tips

-We have covered what to do in Corfu Town, Greece – and now we are sharing some additional advice on traveling to Corfu.
+Now that we have covered what to do in Corfu Town, Greece, we are sharing some additional advice about what it’s really like to travel here.

 Things To Know about Visiting Corfu Town

-The tap water in Corfu is technically safe to drink, but locals advise visitors to drink bottled water.
-The hard water is high in minerals that could cause an upset stomach.
+The tap water in Corfu is technically safe, but locals advised us to drink bottled water.
+The high mineral content could cause an upset stomach.

-Don’t flush toilet paper down the toilet – the plumbing system can’t handle it!
+You can not flush toilet paper – the plumbing can’t handle it!
 Don’t risk clogging the pipes; use the receptacle next to the toilet.

-We found Cell service and WiFi in Corfu Old Town to be a bit spotty, at best…and, occasionally, not working at all.
-Luckily, we use a Pocket WiFi Device – so we were able to get a better connection as we moved around town.
+We found cell service on Corfu to be a bit spotty and occasionally, not working at all.
+Luckily, we had our trusty Pocket WiFi and were able to get a better connection as we moved around town.

 How To Get to Corfu

-The Corfu Ioannis Kapodistrias Airport (CFU) is located just 1 mile south of Old Town Corfu and is served by multiple airlines (but mostly UK tour package operators and low-cost carriers).
-To find the best flights to Corfu – at the best prices – use our Tips for Finding Cheap Flights, then start your search on SkyScanner.
+The Ioannis Kapodistrias Airport (CFU) is located just 1 mile south of Old Town Corfu and is served by multiple airlines (but mostly UK tour package operators and low-cost carriers).

-Passengers can get from Corfu Town to Corfu Airport by taxi, bus or even in 30 minutes on foot.
-Taxis tend to be pricey for the short ride, so the Corfu Airport to Corfu Town Bus 15 is the best option and costs less than 2 euros.
+To get to Corfu Town from the airport, you can take a cab, bus or even walk about 30 minutes.
+Taxis were pricey for the short ride, so we rode the Corfu Airport Bus 15 and it costs less than $2 each.

 Where To Stay in Corfu Town, Greece

-From villas in Corfu Town to low-cost hostels, there is lodging to fit a range of budgets.
-That said, the best places at the best prices get snapped up in a hurry.
-Don’t start your search without reading our tips for Booking the Best Hotels for Cheap.
+From villas to hostels, there is lodging to fit a range of budgets.
+Just don’t start your search without reading our tips for Booking Places for Cheap!

 What To Pack for Corfu, Greece

-Our final tips for your Corfu trip are all about what to pack.
-So, grab your FREE Packing Checklist and let’s get started!
+Our final tips for your Corfu vacation are all about packing your suitcase or backpack.
+So, grab our FREE Checklist and let’s get you to Greece!

 Versatile Shoes